Making a career change in Israel. Will I have to?

 Planning a Career Change

-Careful planning of a career change is important but you need to acknowledge and accept that it may not work out in the end.
-You will not have the all solutions when you start out.
-Careers today are fast-changing and ever-evolving especially in Israel - the start-up nation - and you might find yourself swapping jobs more than you prefer.
+Careful planning of a career change is important but you need to acknowledge and accept that your decision to do so, may not work out in the end.
+Bare in mind that you won't have the all solutions when you start out.
+Careers today are fast-changing and ever-evolving.
+The use of AI - artificial intelligence is increasing and could possibly be influencing job opportunities.
+In Israel you might find yourself swapping jobs more than you prefer.
 Approach you career change with an open mind, be prepared to be flexible and adjust your expectations especially where seniority and salary are concerned.

-You've probably invested years building you career back home, and then suddenly, after making Aliyah, you realize that you may not be able to find work in your field in Israel.
+You've probably invested years (and lots of hard earned cash) building you career, and suddenly, after making Aliyah, you realize that opportunities in your field are limited.
 It's frustrating, demoralizing and disheartening to have your career options curtailed by Aliyah.
 Work hard and be positive until you find a job that fits your needs.
-As an oleh - new immigrant - your may need to spend some time trying different things until you find a perfect fit.
-But chances are you will gain valuable skills in the process and improve your Hebrew both of which will help you immensely in the future.
+As an oleh (Heb: עולה - new immigrant) your may need to spend some time trying different things until you find a perfect career fit.
+Chances are you will gain valuable skills in the process and improve your Hebrew both of which will help you in the future.

 By making a career change you will discover who you really are and what is actually important to you.
 This is true for many other aspects of your Aliyah and integration.